How to write implications in research?

 Social and ethical implications

 Social and ethical implications involve the broader societal and ethical consequences of the research findings.
+These implications may touch upon social impact, ethical considerations or cultural implications of research.

 • Social impact: How the findings might affect societal norms, values or behaviours.